ssanj/boon/docs/api/index.md

 Notice that the **String equality** and **Boolean equality** Assertions did not run after the **Int equality** Assertion failed.

-Sequential Assertions are shown with a '↓' symbol in the output.
+Stop-On-Failure Assertions are shown with a '↓' symbol in the output.

 ## Tabulated Tests